Bri-J-C/CurtainController/HARDWARE.md

    - Rigid mounting to window frame or wall
    - Use motor mounting bracket
    - Ensure shaft is aligned with curtain rod/pulley
-   - Minimize vibration transmission
+   - Minimize vibration transmission - i used the rubber stoppers for cabinets. i got a pack of like 500 on amazon for a couple bucks

 2. **Cable Management:**
-   - Use flexible cable for motor wires
-   - Avoid sharp bends near motor
+   - Avoid sharp bends
    - Secure cables to prevent snagging
-   - Consider cable chain for moving parts

-3. **Coupling:**
-   - Shaft coupler between motor and curtain mechanism
-   - GT2 pulley/belt system common for curtains
-   - 3D printed adapters often used
-   - Ensure no backlash in coupling

 ## Safety Considerations

 - **Electrical:**
   - Use proper wire gauge for motor current
   - Secure all connections
-  - Add fuse in 12V supply line
-  - Ensure waterproof enclosure if near moisture

 - **Mechanical:**
-  - Test motor direction before mounting
-  - Add end stops to prevent over-travel
   - Ensure curtain won't bind or jam
-  - Child safety: keep cords and moving parts inaccessible
+  - Reduce friction where possible

 - **Thermal:**
   - Ensure adequate ventilation
   - Monitor temperatures during first operation
   - Don't enclose in sealed box without cooling

-## Testing Checklist

-Before final installation:

-- [ ] Verify all wiring connections
-- [ ] Check power supply voltages
-- [ ] Test motor rotation both directions
-- [ ] Verify WebSerial access
-- [ ] Test MQTT connectivity
-- [ ] Confirm motor doesn't overheat
-- [ ] Test emergency stop function
-- [ ] Verify position tracking accuracy
-- [ ] Test factory reset procedure
-- [ ] Document final configuration settings

 ## Troubleshooting Hardware Issues

 ### Motor Not Moving
-1. Check 12V power supply is connected
+1. Check power supply is connected
 2. Verify A4988 has both VMOT and VDD powered
 3. Check common ground connection
-4. Test with multimeter: VMOT should read 12V
+4. Test with multimeter: VMOT should read powersupply Voltage
 5. Verify motor coil connections (swap if needed)

 ### Motor Vibrating/Noisy